-We have introduced reason-based rationalizations of an agent's choice behaviour, explicitly modelling an agent's conceptualization of any choice problem, and have identified two structurally distinct ways in which the agent's motivation may be context-dependent.
-Our framework can explain a variety of non-classical choice behaviours in a unified manner and illuminate the difference between "bounded" and "sophisticated" deviations from classical rationality.
-Furthermore, reason-based rationalizations allow us to predict an agent's choices in genuinely novel contexts, where no observations have been made.
-This addresses an important shortcoming of standard choice theory.

-If the modeller faces a choice between different reason-based rationalizations for a given choice function, the selection of one such rationalization is more than a matter of taste or parsimony.
-Different rationalizations of the same observed choice behaviour are not equivalent, since some are typically more likely than others to extend robustly to novel choice contexts and thus to lead to accurate predictions of future choices.
+We have argued that reason-based rationalizations can explain a variety of non-classical choice behaviours in a unified manner and clarify the difference between "bounded" and "sophisticated" deviations from classical rationality.
+Furthermore, unlike classical choice-theoretic rationalizations in terms of preference relations over options, they allow us to predict an agent's choices in genuinely novel contexts, where no observations have been made.
+Crucially, different rationalizations of the same choice behaviour are not generally equivalent, since some are typically more likely than others to extend robustly to new choice contexts and thus to lead to accurate predictions of future choices.

-Robustness is related to psychological adequacy.
-A psychologically ungrounded explanation of observed choice behaviour is more likely to "fail" in novel contexts, because it matches the observations by coincidence rather than for systematic reasons that continue to apply in novel contexts.
+Such robustness is related to psychological adequacy.
+A psychologically ungrounded explanation of an agent's observed choices is more likely to "fail" in novel contexts, because it matches the observations by coincidence rather than for systematic reasons that continue to apply in novel contexts.
 Psychological adequacy thus matters for the sake of predictive accuracy, regardless of whether it matters for its own sake.